rlfarman/bob_ross_simulator/proposal.md

 # Bob Ross Simulation Proposal

-## Jessie Bulson-Lewis, Richard Farman, Zach Turner
+## Jesse Bulson-Lewis, Richard Farman, Zach Turner

 Our goal is to make a program capable of simulating the generation of paintings based on those of the esteemed Bob Ross.
 The idea is to generate new paintings